ntang/gvoice-sms-takeout-xml/README.md

 1. (Optional) Delete all Google Contacts (this is causes numbers show up for each thread, otherwise Takeout will sometimes only have names.
 If you want to skip this step, you can, but some messages won't be linked to the right thread if you do.
 Note that this may remove Contact Photos on iOS if you don't pause syncing on your iOS device)
 1. Get Google Voice Takeout and download
 1. (Optional) Restore contacts to your account
-1. Clone this repo to your computer.
-Downloading sms.py and requirements.txt should also work.
+1. Clone this repo to your computer: `git clone <repository-url>`
 1. Extract Google Voice Takeout and move the folder into the same folder as this script
 1. Open terminal
 1. Install python
 1. Install pip
 1. Create virtual environment (`python -m venv .venv`)
 1. Activate virtual environment (`.venv\Scripts\activate.bat` or `source .venv/bin/activate`)
-1. Install dependencies (`python -m pip install -r requirements.txt`)
+1. Install dependencies (`python -m pip install -r config/requirements.txt`)
-1. `python sms.py`
+1. Run the converter: `python sms.py`

 ## Testing with an emulator: